CatTheoryDTU/furfural_electroreduction_copper/README.md

 2. In the catmap folder, energetics are stored in input.txt and both PCET- and ECH-based mkm files are provided.

-3. In the rawdata/cif folder, you could find file.cif of calculated models obtained in this work, including both stable and transition states.
+3. In the rawdata folder, you could find file.cif of calculated models obtained in this work, including both stable and transition states and DFT-based potential energies (eV).

 4. In the scripts folder, you could find Python scripts to reproduce main figures reported in this work.